Best Of17 min read

 How to Choose the Right Tool for Your Construction Team

 Don't buy based on which tool has the most features.
 Buy based on your actual situation.
-Here's a quick framework:
+Here's how to think about it:

 You're a solo contractor or crew of 2-5

 Start with nTask (free) or Asana (free plan).
-Don't overcomplicate it.
-You need task lists, a way to see deadlines, and maybe a place to store documents.
-That's it — resist the urge to go bigger before you've outgrown the basics.
+Keep it simple.
+You need task lists, a way to see deadlines, and somewhere to store documents.
+That's it.
+Resist the urge to go bigger before you've outgrown the basics.

 You're a specialty subcontractor (10-25 team members)

 ClickUp or Monday.com both work well here.
-ClickUp if you're budget-sensitive; Monday if you want faster onboarding.
-Either way, you'll want Gantt views and the ability to add subcontractors without paying for a full seat.
+ClickUp if budget is tight; Monday if you want faster onboarding.
+Either way, you'll want Gantt views and the ability to add subcontractors without paying full seat prices.

 You're a general contractor managing multiple active projects